cheuktingli/psitip/README.rst

  - Calling :code:`exists` on random variables will cause the variable to be marked as auxiliary (dummy).

- - Calling :code:`exists` on random variables with the option :code:`toreal = True` will cause all information quantities about the random variables to be treated as real variables, and eliminated using Fourier-Motzkin elimination.
+ - Calling :code:`exists` on random variables with the option :code:`method = "real"` will cause all information quantities about the random variables to be treated as real variables, and eliminated using Fourier-Motzkin elimination.
 Those random variables will be absent in the resultant region (not even as auxiliary random variables).
 E.g.:

   .. code-block:: python

-    (indep(X+Z, Y) & markov(X, Y, Z)).exists(Y, toreal = True)
+    (indep(X+Z, Y) & markov(X, Y, Z)).exists(Y, method = "real")

   gives :code:`{ I(Z;X) == 0 }`.
-Note that using :code:`toreal = True` can be extremely slow if the number of random variables is more than 5, and may cause false accepts (i.e., declaring a false inequality to be true) since only Shannon-type inequalities are enforced.
+Note that using :code:`method = "real"` can be extremely slow if the number of random variables is more than 5, and may enlarge the region since only Shannon-type inequalities are enforced.

+ - Calling :code:`exists` on random variables with the option :code:`method = "ci"` will apply semi-graphoid axioms for conditional independence implication [Pearl-Paz 1987], and remove all inequalities about the random variables which are not conditional independence constraints.
+Those random variables will be absent in the resultant region (not even as auxiliary random variables).
+This may enlarge the region.

 - **Material implication** between :code:`Region` is denoted by the operator :code:`>>`, which returns a :code:`Region` object.
 The region :code:`r1 >> r2` represents the condition that :code:`r2` is true whenever :code:`r1` is true.
 Note that :code:`r1 >> r2` is equivalent to :code:`~r1 | r2`, and :code:`r1.implies(r2)` is equivalent to :code:`bool(r1 >> r2)`.